Skip to main content

 United States

-Vercel Speed Insights monitors real user performance metrics to help us optimize Particularly's speed and user experience.
-It collects Core Web Vitals and other performance data from actual user visits.
-All data is aggregated and anonymized.
-Speed Insights does not use cookies and does not track individual users.
-We use this data to identify performance bottlenecks and ensure our service remains fast for all users.
+Vercel Speed Insights monitors real-user performance metrics to help us optimize speed and user experience.
+It collects Core Web Vitals and related technical performance signals from visits to our site.
+We use this data to identify performance bottlenecks and improve reliability.

 Data Processed